The famous ballet company now has programs for children with cerebral palsy.

-The first program was launched in the fall of 2014 with 25 children, and the second season was in the spring of 2015 with 19 children.
+The first program was with 25 children, and the second season was in the spring of 2015 with 19 children.
 Starting from those programs, people from other cities have written to ask for similar workshops in their own cities.

 One of the program’s goals was to get the children to feel independent and in touch with their bodies, so they were able to do the workshop without any wheelchairs, crutches, or braces — and even without the parents’ help.